 “It appears doubtful that the (Jumbo) resort can achieve economic break-even,” Snow Engineering Feasibility Assessment, March 1999

-For years, Jumbo Glacier Resort (JGR) has been touted by the developers as an economic lifesaver for the Kootenay region, bringing a claimed $450 million investment to the region.
+For years, Jumbo Glacier Resort (JGR) was touted by the developers as an economic lifesaver for the Kootenay region, bringing a claimed $450 million investment to the region.
 But these claims and the numbers don’t add up.
-A recent economic study by Dr. Marvin Shaeffer found that:
+An economic study by Dr. Marvin Shaeffer in 2011 found that:

 Read the full report here.